ReadyLab-UToronto/Onshape-Research-Guide/README.md

             <li>Teaching engineering science concepts with interactive models </li>
         </ul>
         <div>
             With its SaaS architecture, Onshape enables both unintrusive data collection and efficient data access, perfectly scalable for large-scale experiments and studies.
-This Onshape Research Guide aims to provide an introduction to some of the most popular sources of data in Onshape that may support academic research and teaching along with a few sample projects and analysis methods.
+This Onshape Research Guide aims to provide an introduction to some of the most popular sources of data in Onshape that may support academic research and teaching, along with a few sample projects and analysis methods.
 If you would like to open-source your research method and/or sample project that relates to Onshape and want to be featured in this guide, please submit a pull request to <a href="https://github.com/PTC-Education/Onshape-Research-Guide">this GitHub repository</a> with details of the method/project. <br></br>
         </div>
         <div>
             This guide was initially built in collaboration between <a href='https://www.ptc.com/en/education'>PTC Education</a> and the <a href='https://readylab.mie.utoronto.ca'>Ready Lab</a> at the University of Toronto.
 For all publications that are benefited by this guide, please cite this repository.<br></br>